Mixing and matching COVID-19 vaccines could provide superior immunity

-A few Americans have started to seek out additional doses of the vaccine as well, including ones produced by different manufacturers.
+A few Americans sought out additional doses of the vaccine as well, including ones produced by different manufacturers.
 And outside the U.S., a handful of countries are moving ahead with second or third doses by different COVID-19 vaccine developers.
+Now, the FDA has announced that in addition to authorizing booster shots of both the Moderna and Johnson & Johnson vaccines (boosters for Pfizer’s vaccine were authorized last month), the regulatory agency says its now okay to mix and max what booster you get.

-Beyond leveling up to a shot with a better effectiveness, there might be other compelling reasons to mix and match COVID-19 shots, according to some experts.
-More information is still needed about the effects of combining different vaccines, the World Health Organization cautioned in an August 10 statement.
+Beyond adding a booster for better overall protection against COVID-19, there might be other compelling reasons to mix and match COVID-19 shots, according to some experts.
+With its authorization this week, which endorsed a mix and max method, the FDA cited a study funded by the National Institutes of Health, which found that mixing and matching was safe and might offer better protection.
 Scientists are currently exploring how the immune response differs in people who receive one versus two types of immunization.
 However, the practice could help stretch limited vaccine supplies and may under some circumstances offer superior immune protection.

 “The reality is, when you have got so many people vaccinated with half a dozen different types of vaccines out there, the mixing and matching…is probably going to happen,” says Deborah Fuller, a vaccinologist at the University of Washington School of Medicine in Seattle.
 “It’s probably going to be okay, and it may even be an advantage to see these vaccines actually mixed.”